convey-stack/convey-stack.github.io/_documentation/message-brokers.md

 The above message will be published to `parcels` exchange with `parcels.create_parcels` routing key.
 If no attribute is specified then `namespace` parameter from `appsettings.json` is used instead.

 ### Error handling
-During message processing there might be a chance that exception will be thrown.
+During message processing there might be a chance that an exception will be thrown.
 We can distinguish two types of exceptions:

-* `domain exception` - informs that message cannot be further processed due to some doman logic like. `PasswordToShortException`
+* `domain exception` - informs that message cannot be further processed due to some domain logic like. `PasswordToShortException`
 * `infrastructure exception` - informs that message cannot be further processed due to infrastructure issues like. connecting to database etc.

-In first scenario it's better not to retry the processing (wrong password is not going to be better once we try again). n the second one, we can try a few times before we give up.
-Convey allows you to add this type of error handling using simple mapper.Create a class that implements `IExceptionToMessageMapper` interface and register it in `IConveyBuilder`:
+In the first scenario, it's better not to retry the processing (wrong password is not going to be better once we try again). n the second one, we can try a few times before we give up.
+Convey allows you to add this type of error handling using a simple mapper.
+Create a class that implements `IExceptionToMessageMapper` interface and register it in `IConveyBuilder`:

 ```csharp
 public class ExceptionToMessageMapper : IExceptionToMessageMapper